Makeup Expiration Guide - A Comprehensive Guide to Makeup Expiration Dates

+Do you know what happens if you use expired makeup?
 Do you know when you should throw out your makeup?

 Most of us probably don’t realize that makeup has expiration dates!
 I know it’s tough to throw out your favorite lipstick that has been discontinued or that beloved eyeshadow palette you’ve had for years that ‘still works.’